sambatriste/netty-wiki-translation/Thread-model.md

 * UGLY: The upstream events triggered as a side effect of a downstream event is triggered by the caller thread,
 * UGLY: The local transport always uses a caller thread to trigger an event.
 * BAD: `channelOpen` is triggered by the thread that called `ChannelFactory.newChannel()`, which is not an I/O thread.
+       It's kind of bad but otherwise its not possible to  limit the concurrent active channels by closing the channel here.
+If we would do this in the IO-Thread it would not be that efficient.

 * BAD: Client-side channels are run by two I/O threads.
 One that makes a connection attempts and the other that does actual I/O.

 Action items: